SteveConyers/AverageTemp/README.md

 Learned:
 1. C++ language
+2. Use C++ with C
-2. Use of the I/O library from using #include <iomanip>
+3. Use of the I/O library from using #include <iomanip>
-3. For-while loops
+4. For-while loops